Self-adjoint Laplacians and symmetric diffusions on hyperbolic attractors

-This last condition is true in particular for all diffeomorphisms $f$ that are conformal on $\Lambda$ in the sense of \cite[Definition 4.3.1]{Barreira}.
-It is well-known that the unstable distribution (and also the stable) varies H\"older continuously in $x\in \Lambda$, see for instance \cite[Theorem 4.11 and Exercise 4.15]{BarreiraPesin}.
-As a consequence, $a$ is H\"older continuous on $\Lambda$, cf. \cite{PesinChicago}.
+The last condition is true in particular for all diffeomorphisms $f$ that are conformal on $\Lambda$ in the sense of \cite[Definition 4.3.1]{Barreira}.
+Since $f$ is $C^{1+\alpha}$ and the spaces $E^u(x)$ vary H\"older continuously in $x\in \Lambda$, the function $a$ is H\"older continuous on $\Lambda$, cf. \cite{PesinChicago}.
 The iterates of $f$ and $f^{-1}$ satisfy

 and